 Are Resolution Sessions mandatory?

-If a parent refuses to participate in the Resolution Session, the hearing will be delayed.
+If a parent refuses to participate in the Resolution Session, the hearing will be delayed, or the district may request that the Hearing Officer dismiss the matter.

 There are also alternatives.
-The parties may jointly agree to mediation in place of the Resolution Session (for a discussion of mediation, see part II of this Manual).
+The parties may jointly agree to mediation in place of the Resolution Session (for a discussion of mediation, see the BSEA Mediation Manual).
 The parties may also jointly agree to waive the Resolution Session, in which case they must each notify the BSEA in writing.

 Note: if the school district filed the Hearing Request, the IDEA does not require a Resolution Session.